 The number of banks in a chain will vary depending on the payment corridor.
 For straightforward transfers to or from USD, there might only be two or three.
 For other corridors, there will often be more since US dollars tend to serve as a hub.

-For example, if you’re sending money from Singapore to Europe, it might go something like this:
+For example, if you’re sending money from Ireland to Australia, it might go something like this:

 Your bank.
 You go to your bank.
-It gets your SGD and converts it to US dollars through its nostro account at the intermediary bank.
+It gets your EUR and converts it to US dollars through its nostro account at the intermediary bank.

 Intermediary bank.
-Converts the US dollars to euros through its nostro account at a European bank.
+Converts the US dollars to AUD through its nostro account at an Australian bank.

-European bank.
-Sends the euros to the bank of the person who’s receiving the money.
+Australian bank.
+Sends the AUD to the bank of the person who’s receiving the money.

 Receiving bank.
-Receives the money from the other European bank and hands it to its customer – the person you wanted to send money to.
+Receives the money from the other Australian bank and hands it to its customer – the person you wanted to send money to.

 How can I make a telegraphic transfer?